 Don’t get us wrong at Rebel Voice, we’re not suggesting that successful people need feel guilt for their achievements, so long as those achievements were not gained at the expense of good people.
-Nor should the well-heeled be obliged to give away all their riches and live in poverty, as did Prince Siddhartha.
+Nor should the well-heeled be obliged to give away all their riches and live in poverty as did Prince Siddhartha.

 However, what they should not do is squander their wealth on trinkets and baubles, nor on garments and garnish, when that wealth could instead be used to save lives.
 Yes, they can live without guilt in luxury, but must they live in decadence?

-For those morally corrupt imbeciles who use microphones in their acts of ethical ineptitude, to then flaunt such opulence in the most public of arenas whilst intimating that a deity and a poor tradesman have somehow deigned to assist them in their acquisition of great wealth, is obscene.
+For those morally corrupt parvenus who use microphones in their acts of ethical ineptitude, to then flaunt such opulence in the most public of arenas whilst intimating that a deity and a poor tradesman have somehow deigned to assist them in their acquisition of great wealth, is obscene.
 Such behaviour speaks volumes about those who engage in the practice.

 Perhaps it is time that the rest of us pay greater attention to the moral conduct of the trendsetters and role-models who generously grace us with their greatness.
 For we are the ones who make them who they are.
 It is us who pay to see their movies.
-It is us who go to their concerts, and buy their songs and merchandise.
-It is our money that is being displayed so callously on the red carpet as they primp and preen and delude themselves into thinking that they are something other than us.
+It is us who go to their concerts and buy their songs and merchandise.
+It is our money that is being displayed so callously on the red carpet as they primp and preen and delude themselves into thinking that they are something other than we are.

 – Pity the fool –